euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 The response of the graphite core to an earthquake is extremely complex and a series of computer models have been developed to simulate the behaviour.
 These models are regularly upgraded and extended as the cores change over their lives to ensure that the relevant behaviours are included.
 The models are analysed using the commercial Finite Element Analysis code LS-DYNA.
 This provides predicted positions and velocities for the thousands of graphite bricks in the core during the simulated earthquake.

-By itself this raw data is not particularly informative, and a complex set of post-processing calculations is required to help engineers to assess aspects such as:
+By itself this raw model output is not particularly informative, and a complex set of post-processing calculations is required to help engineers to assess aspects such as:

 - Can the control rods still enter the core?
 - Is the integrity of the fuel maintained?

-This post-processing converts the raw position and velocity data into parameters describing the seismic performance of the core, assesses these parameters against acceptable limits, and presents the results in tabular or graphical form.
+This post-processing converts the raw position and velocity data produced by the model into parameters describing the seismic performance of the core, assesses these parameters against acceptable limits, and presents the results in tabular or graphical form.

 This paper describes a recent complete re-write of this post-processing toolset.
 It seeks to explore some of the software and architectural decisions made and examine the impact of these decisions on the engineering users.

 Background
 ----------

 The LS-DYNA solver produces about 120GB of binary-format data for each simulation, split across multiple files.
-The existing post-processing tool was based on Microsoft Excel, using VBA to decode the binary data and carry out the required calculations and Excel's graphing capabilities to plot the results.
+The existing post-processing tool was based on Microsoft Excel, using code written in Visual Basic for Applications (VBA) to decode the binary data and carry out the required calculations and Excel's graphing capabilities to plot the results.
 The original design of the VBA code was not particularly modular and its complexity had grown significantly as additional post-processing calculations were included and to accommodate developments in the models themselves.
 In short, there was significant "technical debt" [Cun92]_ in the code which made it difficult to determine whether new functionality would adversely impact the existing calculations.

 The start of a new analysis campaign forced a reappraisal of the existing approach as these issues meant there was low confidence that the new post-processing features required could be developed in the time or budget available.
 The following requirements were identified as strongly desirable in any new post-processing tool: